TheNotary/game-sql-warden/README.md

 x Do something about the panic on the map screen

+- main menu should include:
+  - Start (Light Mode)
+  - Continue (Dark Mode)
+  - Reset all data

+- Opening Screen
+  -

-- app.assess_db() will throw a panic if the user's SQL solution is incorrect........... wuuuuuuu!!!!!TTTTT
+- app.assess_db() will throw a panic if the user's SQL solution is incorrect........... wuuuuuuu!!!!!TTTTT?????

+- It would be cool to see the user's SQL solution updating in real time, in the bottom pane, as they type it... need a vim and nano mode though, and syntax highlighting, and column allign?

 - Capture the output from the test so the user has more feedback about what's is tested and what's wrong?